Most nickel laterites are uneconomical to mine

 About 95 per cent of the nitric acid can be recycled and re-used as a processing reagent, which vastly reduces the amount of waste produced and avoids the costly neutralisation and disposal of used acid.

 With only a few kilograms of nitric acid used per tonne of laterite compared to at least half a tonne of sulfuric acid per tonne, this new method offers a more environmentally sustainable and cost-effective processing option.

 To facilitate the transition from laboratory-scale to industrial-scale processing a mineral processing CSIRO invested in a pilot plant at our Waterford site (Perth), for large-scale testing of the new method.
 The new process has been successfully demonstrated at pilot scale.

 Helping Australian SMEs break into a global market

-The agreement promises to significantly improve the efficiency and economics of nickel laterite processing and unlock the world’s nickel laterite supply.
+Direct Nickel is working to significantly improve the efficiency and economics of nickel laterite processing in order to unlock the world's nickel laterite supply.